lovelysystems/lovely.buildouthttp/README.txt

 Credits
 =======

-Thanks to Tarek Ziade and Kevin Williams for bugfixes and extensions.
+Thanks to Tarek Ziade, Kevin Williams and Wesley Mason for bugfixes and extensions.